 The Reformation was underway.

 Luther and his followers dispensed with many practices they felt were contrary to the original intent of Scripture.
 Luther held that the individual approaches God directly through Jesus Christ without the need of any human intermediary.
 Thus, in the spirit of the Renaissance, the individual was emerging from the massive, top-down, hierarchical, corporate religious structure.

 The Reformation didn’t bring total religious freedom, but it was a huge first step in that direction.
 Original intent, individual dignity, and freedom of conscience are the principles which emerged out of the Reformation.
 Europeans brought these ideals to the American Colonies, shaped them to their American experience, and slowly improved them over time.

 Americans of all colors and creeds are today guaranteed complete liberty of conscience and individual rights.
 We are also sticklers when it comes to original intent when interpreting and applying our Constitution, our laws, and even our Bibles.
 In America, tyrannical overlords, both political and religious, were ousted over time.
-Slavery and enforced religion have been abolished.
+We have abolished slavery and enforced religion.

 What other reforms do we still need to implement?
-May God grant us the wisdom to discern and the virtue to peruse the reforms needed in our day.
+May God grant us the wisdom to discern and the virtue to pursue the changes needed in our day.
 Let us never stop reforming because “reproofs of instruction,” wrote the wise King Solomon, “are the way of life.”